-Subject to maintaining our qualification as a REIT for U.S. federal income purposes, we pursue various economic hedging strategies to seek to reduce our exposure to adverse changes in interest rates and, to a more limited extent, foreign currency.
-The U.S. federal income tax rules applicable to REITs may require us to implement certain of these techniques through a domestic TRS that is fully subject to federal corporate income taxation.
-As of December 31, 2014, we have one wholly owned subsidiary which we have jointly elected to treat as a TRS.
+Subject to maintaining our qualification as a REIT for U.S. federal income purposes, we pursue various economic hedging strategies in an effort to reduce our exposure to adverse changes in interest rates and, to a more limited extent, foreign currency.
+The U.S. federal income tax rules applicable to REITs may require us to implement certain of these techniques through a domestic TRS that is fully subject to federal, state and local corporate income taxation.

 Our hedging activity varies in scope based on the level and volatility of interest rates, the type of assets held, including currency denomination and other changing market conditions.
-As of December 31, 2014, the majority of swaps we entered into are designed to mitigate the effects of increases in interest rates under a portion of our repurchase agreements.
+The majority of swaps we entered into are designed to mitigate the effects of increases in interest rates under a portion of our repurchase agreements.
 These swaps generally provide for fixed interest rates indexed off of the London interbank offered rate or LIBOR and effectively fix the floating interest rates.
 Notwithstanding the foregoing, in order to manage our hedge position with regard to our liabilities, we on occasion will enter into interest rate swaps which involve the receipt of fixed-rate amounts from a counterparty in exchange for us making variable-rate payments over the life of the interest rate swap without exchange of the underlying notional amount.
-As of December 31, 2014, we effectively fixed the floating interest rates on approximately \$1.4 billion of borrowings under our repurchase agreements, net of variable-rate payment swaps.
-We also entered into forward starting swaps of \$2.2 billion.
+We also enter into compression trades that enable us to terminate substantial amounts of swap contracts before they expire by their terms, when there has been substantial two-way (pay and receive) swap activity.
+These "compression trades" reduce the number of interest rate swaps outstanding.
+In addition to simplifying, our balance sheet, by reducing the number of interest rate swaps outstanding, we are frequently able to reduce the amount of margin required to carry such positions.

 We utilize forward starting swaps and swaptions for several reasons including replacing expiring swaps, in anticipation of increasing our overall financing and reducing our exposure to future interest rate increases.
-Interest rate swaptions provide us the option to enter into an interest rate swap agreement for a predetermined notional amount, stated term and pay and receive interest rates in the future.
-As of December 31, 2014, we owned swaptions on approximately an incremental \$105.0 million of borrowings.
-As of December 31, 2014, we also entered into foreign currency swaps, agreeing to pay a fixed amount of euros in exchange for a fixed amount of U.S. dollars as well as currency forwards.
-We entered into the currency swaps and forwards in order to hedge our exposure to foreign currency with respect to Non-U.S. CMBS investments and the corresponding repurchase financings utilized to make such investments.
-In order to enable us to maintain compliance with the REIT requirements, we have generally elected to treat our derivative instruments as hedges for U.S. federal tax purposes.
+Interest rate swaptions provide us the option to enter into an interest rate swap agreement for a predetermined notional amount, stated term and set pay and receive interest rates in the future.

+We utilize foreign currency swaps, agreeing to pay a fixed amount of non U.S. currency such as the euro in exchange for a fixed amount of U.S. dollars as well as currency forwards.
+We entered into the currency swaps and forwards in order to hedge our exposure to foreign currency with respect to Non U.S. CMBS investments and the corresponding repurchase financings utilized to make such investments.

+In order to enable us to maintain compliance with the REIT requirements, we have generally elected to treat the aforementioned derivative instruments as hedges for U.S. federal tax purposes.
 To date, however, we have not elected to apply hedge accounting for financial statement reporting purposes for our derivative instruments.
 As a result, we record the change in fair value of our derivatives and the associated interest and currency exchange in earnings.
 Additionally, we may enter into hedging transactions in the form of puts and calls or other financial instruments that we deem appropriate.